Supported platforms: CODESYS 3.5 SAFETY, CODESYS 3.5 SP19 SAFETY

 The following is an initialization example of type 093 pin Position in Cat.
 2 mode.

-If AI mA mode is used, then redundant channel is not used.
+If AI mA mode is used, then redundant channel is not generated.

 Initialization: |